Lillie Langtry

-Emilie Charlotte, Lady de Bathe (née Le Breton, formerly Langtry; 13 October 1853 – 12 February 1929), known as Lillie (or Lily) Langtry and nicknamed "The Jersey Lily", was a British socialite, stage actress and producer.
+Emilie Charlotte, Lady de Bathe (née Le Breton, formerly Langtry; 13 October 1853 – 12 February 1929), known as Lillie (or Lily) Langtry and nicknamed "The Jersey Lily," was a British socialite, stage actress and producer.

 Born and raised on the island of Jersey, she moved to London in 1876, two years after marrying.
 Her looks and personality attracted interest, commentary, and invitations from artists and society hostesses, and she was celebrated as a young woman of great beauty and charm.
 During the aesthetic movement in England, she was painted by aesthete artists.
 In 1882, she became the poster-girl for Pears soap, and thus the first celebrity to endorse a commercial product.

 In 1881, Langtry became an actress and made her West End debut in the comedy She Stoops to Conquer, causing a sensation in London by becoming the first socialite to appear on stage.
 She starred in many plays in both the United Kingdom and the United States, including The Lady of Lyons, and Shakespeare's As You Like It.
 Eventually she ran her own stage production company.
 In later life she performed "dramatic sketches" in vaudeville.
-From the mid-1890s until 1919, Langtry lived at Regal Lodge at Newmarket in Suffolk, England.
-There she maintained a successful horse racing stable.
+From the mid-1890s until 1919, Langtry lived at Regal Lodge at Newmarket in Suffolk, England, where she maintained a successful horse racing stable.
 The Lillie Langtry Stakes horse race is named after her.

-One of the most glamorous British women of her era, Langtry was the subject of widespread public and media interest.
+Considered one of the most glamorous British women of her era, Langtry was the subject of widespread public and media interest.
 Her acquaintances in London included Oscar Wilde, who encouraged Langtry to pursue acting.
 She was known for her relationships with royal figures and noblemen, including Albert Edward, Prince of Wales (the future King Edward VII), Lord Shrewsbury, and Prince Louis of Battenberg.

-Langtry refused to write her "real reminiscences", and remains somewhat of an enigmatic personality.
-Even though she lived the most public of lives – as a ‘professional beauty’, as a royal mistress, as an actress, as a racehorse owner, as a squanderer of fortunes and collector of lovers – she remains elusive.
+Langtry remains somewhat of an enigmatic personality despite having lived a public life as a ‘professional beauty’, royal mistress, actress, and racehorse owner.
 Opinions about her are contradictory.
-To some, she was simply a calculating, cold-hearted creature who used her physical attractions to further her own career; to others she appeared charming, open, with “far more heart than she was given credit for”.
+To some, she was simply a calculating and cold-hearted while to others she appeared charming and open.